Kelvineforhare/DeliverooGen/README.md

 type "python3 deliveroo.py" to run program (no speech marks), once proceess is complete text file will be made with account email and password, along with a chrome window open with the account

+run "safaridriver --enable" in terminal to make this run if it doesnt work in the code

+Click close session to when continuing to use safari